B A P T I S M

 If you are interested in baptism at Community of Hope, follow these steps:

-Adults and youth take the step of believer’s baptism as a public declaration of their own personal commitment to Jesus Christ.
-This type of baptism is done as an act of obedience to our Lord Jesus, because He asked that all His followers be baptized.
+Adults and youth take the step of baptism as a public declaration of their own personal commitment to Jesus Christ.
+Baptism is done as an act of obedience to our Lord Jesus, because He asked that all His followers be baptized.
 Throughout the New Testament, it was the first step of those who placed their trust in Jesus Christ alone for salvation.

 Infant / Child Baptism